Tiiiger/bert_score/README.md

 Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675) (ICLR 2020).
 #### News:
+- Updated to version 0.3.0
+  - Supporting *Baseline Rescaling*: we apply a simple linear transformation to enhance the readability of BERTscore using pre-computed "baselines".
+It has been pointed out (e.g. by #20, #23) that the numercial range of BERTScore is exceedingly small when computed with RoBERTa models.
+In other words, although BERTScore correctly distinguish examples through ranking, the numerical scores of good and bad examples are very similar.
+We detail our approach in [a separate post](./journal/rescale_baseline.md).
 - Updated to version 0.2.3
   - Supporting DistilBERT (Sanh et al.), ALBERT (Lan et al.), and XLM-R (Conneau et al.) models.
   - Including the version of huggingface's transformers in the hash code for reproducibility